rachel-13/seekmax-ios-codetest/README.md

 - Defined a Theme file that contains all constants of the application
 - Used a SessionManager to keep track of login status and change UIWIndows based on a stream that emits status.
 AppCoordinator listens to this stream
 - Job Detail screen uses a stackview within a scrollview so that screen can be scrollable if content size exceeds screen height
-- ProfileViewController only has a Logout button for me to test the flow between landing on Login screen or TabBar screen on app launch with the session manager
+- ProfileViewController only has a Logout button for me to test the flow between landing on Login screen or TabBar screen on app launch with the session manager so it is not a functional module with proper architecture
+- Dependencies are injected into ViewModels/Coordinators and depend on ProtocolTypes to make it easier to mock or write unit tests.
+Best effort to follow SOLID principles for Login, JobList and JobDetail module
+- Lazyloading on JobList screen by the time we reach second last item in the tableview
+- For `JobListViewModel`, the

 ### TODO: FEATURES